lfender6445/lfender6445.github.io/_posts/2014-09-21-10-must-have-chrome-extensions-for-developers.md

   > "The Omniref addon integrates Ruby documentation search results from Omniref.com into your Google search results, and automatically annotates Ruby source listings on Github with links to documentation searches on Omniref."

-  It would be nice to see more extensions like this geared towards other languages.
+  It would be nice to see more extensions like this geared towards other languages and libraries.

   [Get Ruby Omniref Chrome Extension](https://chrome.google.com/webstore/detail/omniref/jgkfbhdcoimcmlnebfnggkegaincacgj?hl=en){:class='grn'}

 ## Some Extras

 This was supposed to be a list of 10 extensions but what the hell.
-Lets make it 12
+Lets make it 12!

   * ### LastPass

     LastPass is amazing.
-With lastpass I can automate logins across all of my devices and customize each page or entry under a single master password, saving me the headache of having to remember every unique password combination I possess for a site.
+With lastpass I can automate logins across all of my devices and customize each page or entry under a single master password, saving me the headache of having to remember every unique password and login combination I possess for my favorite sites.

     I could not live without this plugin.

     [Get LastPass Chrome Extension](https://chrome.google.com/webstore/detail/lastpass-free-password-ma/hdokiejnpimakedhajhdlcegeplioahd?hl=en-US){:class='grn'}

   * ### Check My Links

-    This plugin is more suited towards bloggers, but it allows you to verify that all of the links on your page or post are working as intended.
-Useful for drafting and publishing content.
+    This plugin is more suited towards bloggers, so I hesitate putting it here - either way, it allows you to verify that all of the links on your page or post are working as intended.
+Useful for drafting and publishing content or documentation with outbound links.

     [Get Check my Links Chrome Extension](https://chrome.google.com/webstore/detail/check-my-links/ojkcdipcgfaekbeaelaapakgnjflfglf){:class='grn'}